Why was the Printing Press Important?

 The Gutenberg Printing Press

 Europeans would not possess printing press technology for another 150 years.
 The man who developed the European version of the printing press was Johannes Gutenberg.
-A goldsmith, Gutenberg was skilled in working with metals in fine detail.
-He used his time as a political exile in France to tinker with printing press variations until he returned to Germany to show off his invention in 1450.
+A German goldsmith, Gutenberg was skilled in working with metals in fine detail.
+He used his time as a political exile in France to tinker with printing press variations until he returned to Germany to show off his invention in 1450 during the 15th century and Renaissance or Enlightenment time period.

-Rather than wood, Gutenberg utilized metal, creating a small print block for each individual letter.
-The printmaker could then move these letters around to form new words, paragraphs and pages.
+Rather than wood, Gutenberg’s invention utilized metal, creating a small print block for each individual letter.
+The printmaker could then move these letters or movable type around to form new words, paragraphs and pages.
 After the printmaker was satisfied with the letter blocks’ new order, he would then set them into place.
+Vellum was often used with paper in the printing as well.

 Metal letter blocks were much more durable than their wooden counterparts, allowing Gutenberg to print identical pages in vast quantities that had never been seen before.
 Gutenberg even invented an ink specifically designed to work with his printing press.